Ty-Sir/Ty-Sir/README.md

 # Hello 👋
-- 👨‍💻 Frontend developer at Solidityio
+- 👨‍💻 Engineering Lead at Solidityio
 - 📫 How to reach me: tyler@solidity.io